In the late 1970s, Jobs—along with Apple co-founder

 But the biggest news was probably the unveiling of Apple’s new operating system, Mac OS X.

 Mac OS X was the result of three years of hard work by all of Apple’s software engineers to port NeXTSTEP to the Mac platform.
 The new system felt like an evolved version of the Mac OS, but people familiar with NeXTSTEP felt home too.
-You can verify this on this video from our website.
+You can verify this on

 Let’s have a look at the system’s architecture to see what we mean.